sudosu98/phy/README.md

 - Created a grid overlay for tactical map appearance
 - Added smooth color transitions in the torch light effect
 - Implemented semi-transparent effects for more realistic lighting
+- Enhanced 3D visualization with proper depth testing and z-ordering

 ### Performance Optimizations